felixleopoldo/benchpress/docs/source/structure_learning_algorithms/gobnilp.rst

 .. rubric:: Some fields described
 * ``edgeConstraints`` Name of the JSON file containing background knowledge
+* ``extra_args`` File with extra arguments to pass to the solver.
+The file should be placed in resources/extra_args and the format is the same as used by gobnilp (see the docs).
 * ``gap_limit`` Gap limit.
 * ``time_limit`` Time limit in seconds for the solver (not including the time to build the score tables).
 * ``timeout`` Use the best DAG found so far after this number of seconds.